jacurtis813/omnifood-delivery/README.md

 A project build: Use a client ticket to build those requests.
 Self-Taught Continued All Content Used within this Repo is from the Udemy course of HTML5 and CSS3 with Jonas Schmedtmann, code along and apply a little of your own style to the page.

-## Requests:

-* Would like the site to use an orange color scheme
-* Would like to use the font style of 'lato'

 ## Breakdown/ What we have done?